openframeworks/ofBook/03a_OOPs!/chapter.md

 We have declared the Ball class header file (the list of ingredients) and now lets get to the cooking part **[KL: I wouldn't use an arrow symbol within this text.]** to see what these ingredients can do!
 Please notice the '#include' tag, this is a way to tell the compiler which file to include for each implementation file.
 When the program is compiled these '#include' tags will be replaced by the original file they're referring to.
-The 'if statement' (#ifndef) is a way to prevent the repetition of header files which could easily occur.
-Here's an example of how easily this could happen due to the recursive structure of the program: Lets say we're building a Pool game, we'll have the ofApp class, dependent on this there will be the pool table class and also the pool stick class and as both of these will be needed for our balls collision detection function both will refer to the ball class individually.
-If we didn't use the '#ifndef' 'if' statement the compiler would try to compile the ball class repeatedly and would find some conflicts.

-**[KL: Inheritance issues could be addressed later on because that's a little more complex.
-For now we just have ofBall.h so delving into repetition issues could be approached in more detail later.
-It seems like an afterthought here.
-It deserves its own section.]**
+The 'if statement' (#ifndef) is a way to prevent the repetition of header files which could easily occur, by using this expression it helps the compiler to only include the file once and avoid repetition.
+Don;t worry about this now, we'll talk about it later on!

 Here's how you can write the class *.cpp file, the implementation file: